abedfetrat/reddit-mini/README.md

 - Authenticate the user with Reddit inorder to be able to vote and comment on posts.
 - Authenticate the user inorder to be able to view all of the comments of a post.
 - Optimize rendering the list of post when there are many posts loaded in the DOM.
-Use something like React Window.
+Use a library such as React Window / React Virtualized.

 ## Author